REBEL RANCH

 <> <> <> <> <> <> <> <> <> <> <> <>

-Our Belted Galloway cattle are also known as "Belties" and "Oreo cows".
-We follow the principals, guide lines and standards of the US Department of Agriculture (USDA) National Organic Program for Livestock and the Ruminant Grassfed Standards of the USDA Grass Fed and American Grassfed Association (AGA) certifications.
-Our cattle are grass fed and grass finished (no grain), raised humanely, as naturally and stress free as possible on native grass pastures, with fresh clean water.
-With the exception of one cow, all of them including our bull, will eat from our hand and let us pet, scratch and brush them.
+Our Belted Galloway cattle are also known as "Belties" and "Oreo cows."
+We follow the principles, guidelines and standards of the US Department of Agriculture (USDA) National Organic Program for Livestock and the Ruminant Grassfed Standards of the USDA Grass Fed and American Grassfed Association (AGA) certifications.
+Our cattle are grass-fed and grass-finished (no grain), raised humanely, naturally, and stress-free on native grass pastures with fresh, clean water.
+Except for one cow, all of them, including our bull, will eat from our hand and let us scratch and brush them.

-Other than what is required by law; there are NO drugs, antibiotics, hormones, steroids or growth implants administered, unless directed by a veterinarian for the health of the animal.
+Other than what is required by law; there are NO drugs, antibiotics, hormones, steroids or growth implants administered, unless directed by a veterinarian for the animal's health!

 Our Belties are purebred, with registered bloodlines on file with the Canadian Livestock Records Corporation (CLRC)*1.
-Their feed, health, welfare and well-being are carefully monitored and in order to minimize disease transmission to them, we strictly adhere to the biosecurity*2 procedure designed for our ranch.
+Their feed, health, welfare and well-being are carefully monitored, and to minimize disease transmission to them, we strictly adhere to the biosecurity*2 procedure designed for our ranch.

-*1 The CLRC registry is used by the Belted Galloway Society and many others world wide.
-See the Links page.
+*1 The CLRC registry is used by the Belted Galloway Society and many others worldwide.
+See the Resources page for links.

 *2 Opens in pop-up window

 Do you know how many stomachs cattle have?
-A lot of people are unaware that cattle have four stomachs and these stomachs and other organs are designed to digest grass.
+Many people are unaware that cattle have four stomachs, and these stomachs and other organs are designed to digest grass.
 Following the requirements of the USDA and AGA "Grass Fed Certifications" and the fact that grass is healthier for cattle to eat, NO grain is fed to our cattle; only mothers milk (calves before weaned), natural grass, natural grass hay and natural organic mineral supplements, all NON-GMO!
 Some of the people who eat our beef have food allergies and are allergic to soy*3.
-Therefore, our cattle are SOY FREE and NEVER given products containing soy!
+Therefore, our cattle are SOY-FREE and NEVER given products containing soy!

-*3 Soy and/or Soy by-products are in most processed foods, check the labels.
+*3 Soy and Soy by-products are in most processed foods; check the labels.
 Products containing Soy or Soy by-products, may cause health issues in humans and animals when consumed.

 Cattle on the Rebel Ranch